CultureAsData-UIUC/is310-fall-2024/_materials/interpreting_communicating_humanities_data/03-intro-text.md

     <figcaption> NLTK's GitHub History <a href="https://github.com/nltk/nltk">https://github.com/nltk/nltk</a></figcaption>
 </figure>

 NLTK was first created in the late 1990s by Steven Bird and Edward Loper at the University of Pennsylvania.
 It was initially created to further research in corpus linguistics and natural language processing, but has since become a popular tool for text analysis in the humanities.
-In many ways, it comes out of a similar moment as the history of information retrieval and search engines, and has a similar goal of making text analysis more accessible.

 The library NLTK has a helpful built in Class called `FreqDist` that takes a list of words and outputs their frequency in a corpus [http://www.nltk.org/api/nltk.html?highlight=freqdist](http://www.nltk.org/api/nltk.html?highlight=freqdist)

 Let's try it out with a subset of our data.
-(Remember to install `nltk`).
+Remember to do `pip install nltk`.

 ```python
 from nltk import word_tokenize